Ten Network in voluntary administration after Australian backers pull out

-BRIEF-Beijing Kunlun Tech to boost capital of two units by $50 mln each

-* Says it plans to boost capital of two units by $50 million each

-June 14 Australian broadcaster Ten Network Ltd said on Wednesday it would enter voluntary administration after creditors declined to extend their support for a $150 million debt guarantee past 2017.
+June 14 (Reuters) - Australian broadcaster Ten Network Ltd said on Wednesday it would enter voluntary administration after creditors declined to extend their support for a $150 million debt guarantee past 2017.

 "The directors of Ten regret very much that these circumstances have come to pass," the company said in a statement.
 "During this period, the administrators intend to continue operations as much as possible on a business as usual basis."